 Travel around the world with these books set on islands, big and small.
 Take a tropical vacation to an island oasis or explore a beautiful island country.

-Of course, you could travel via a good book to gorgeous islands like Hawaii and Santorini.
-In one of my new favorite island novels, Ariadne, get tipsy with Dionysus on Naxos.
+Travel via a good book to gorgeous islands like Hawaii and Santorini.
+In one of our new favorite island novels, Ariadne, get tipsy with Dionysus on Naxos.

 Or, pick up a book set on an imaginary island, books based loosely on real destinations, or books set on larger island countries like Indonesia or Japan.
 In the process, let Jamaica Kincaid school you on conscious tourism.